wolfedgetech/justuple/README.md

 #### `Tuple::withFirst` and `Tuple::withSecond` Instance Methods

-Tuples are immutable, but you can create new Tuples from existing ones using `withFirst` and `withSecond`
+Tuples are immutable, but you can create new Tuples from existing ones using `withFirst` and `withSecond`.

 ```java
   Tuple<Integer, String> newTuple = tuple.withFirst(100);